AgileDataScienceUB/ADS4/README.md

 # ADS4 - Employee retention
-Uncover the factors that lead to employee to leave the company.
+Uncover the factors that lead employees to leave the company.

 ## Project dependencies: